 I have been practicing and teaching Clinical Nutrition since 1968.
 In 1988 I received certification and licensing from the National Institute of Nutrition Education.
 My certification license is renewed yearly through continuing education programs.
 I am also licensed by the State of California to teach nutrition in California post-secondary schools and once settled, hope to continue teaching locally in my new home, Incline Village, NV.
-I work individually with clients nationally and internationally by phone, fax, mail and email as well as consulting to physicians and the supplement industry..
+I work individually with clients nationally and internationally by phone, fax, mail and email as well as providing consulting services for authors, physicians and the supplement industry..

 I am also something of a computer nut.
 I built (am chronically building) my own system and it is just the way I like it (until the next upgrade), lots of memory, hard drive space and speed.
 My son and I compete in this at times. :) I love the internet and spend a lot of time online doing research in my field.
 I am constantly pushing for more knowledge, about everything.
 I try to use what I learn to simplify things instead of making things more complicated- for myself and for my clients.

 Elden's wife is Zsuzsanna Major from Hungary by way of Canada and finally the US.
 They met on the job in Pasadena, CA in April of 2001 and married June 8, 2004.
 They have a great flat in Noe Valley, San Francisco, CA. and will be celebrating their 12th wedding anniversary this year.

 I am still discovering the many gifts and talents Zsuzsanna brings to our family.
 So far these include great home decorating skills, the best (and only) tennis player in the family, a skilled office manager (her employers are lucky to have her), the ability to knit (and share) beautiful winter scarves and make and share beautiful handmade bags, cooking great Hungarian dishes and, most important, she makes my son very happy (and I think it goes the other way too).